invenia/Models.jl/docs/src/design.md

 ## Design Documentation

-This page details the key features of the design of BaselineModels.

-BaselineModels exists to solve the issue highlighted by following quote:
+This page details the key features of the design of `Models.jl`, which exists to solve the issue highlighted by following quote:

 > ML researchers tend to develop general purpose solutions as self-contained packages.
 > A wide variety of these are available as open-source packages ...